edclews/hylia/src/posts/a-selection-of-magazine-loot-ive-got-in-the-past-few-months-1.md

 **Some latest loot I've picked up from the magazine shops over the last few months.**

-First up, I went to the Haarlem branch of the [Athineum Niuewscentrum](https://www.athenaeum.nl/winkels/haarlem/) whilst over there visiting family.
+First up, I went to the Haarlem branch of the [Athenaeum Niuewscentrum](https://www.athenaeum.nl/winkels/haarlem/) whilst over there visiting family.
 I picked up the excellent Eaten and The Dutch Dickensian.

 ## Eaten magazine